Colleges of Education

 Educate Together has a 10-hour input into a core BEd course delivered to the 3rd-year full-year grouping.

 Marino Institute of Education

-We have no direct input or involvement in courses being run in Marino Institute of Education.
+We have no direct input or involvement in courses being run in the state-funded Marino Institute of Education.
 We have repeatedly offered to co-ordinate courses or presentations.